appblue/appblue.github.io/src/posts/vue/vue3-part-two.md

 Speaking of collaboration, you can also create and work within teams on Render, which an individual account holder can create from their dropdown here:

-### Render scales with you
-As your app scales, perhaps with a more robust backend or some server-side rendering, you can scale up your Render services, too—horizontally (add more instances of a service) or vertically (add more CPU and RAM to an instance)—with features including:

-Web services
-Managed PostgreSQL databases
-Cron jobs
-Private services
-Background workers
-And you can choose from several environments:

-Docker
-Node
-Ruby
-Go
-Elixir
-Python
-Rust

-A Helpful Community Forum
-If you ever get stuck while using Render, they also have a community form that can help you get unstuck.
-In fact, they’ve even created a “Vue Mastery” category to address any issues you may run into while following this lesson.

-### What’s next?
-Now that we’ve finished coding our app and deployed it out into the wild, where do we go from here?
-There are many more features to add and concepts to unpack, and in our next lesson we’ll take a look at the different ways we can take this app to the next level.
-See you there!

-Please note that Vue Mastery is an affiliate of Render.
-As our subscribers choose to use their services, our work at Vue Mastery receives compensation, a percentage of which is given back to support the Vue.js framework.

-## Scaling the app
-We’ve reached the final lesson of this course, and I want to congratulate you for following along until the end.
-We’ve built a simple yet solid Vue app and deployed it out into the world.
-So where do we go from here?
-There are a number of features we could add, and additional concepts within the Vue framework (and ecosystem of tools) to learn.
-So what should a Vue developer master next?

-In this lesson, I’m going to give a tour of what potential next steps we could take to scale up our app in different directions.
-This will simultaneously provide some guidance around how to continue with your Vue learning journey and how to best utilize the Vue Mastery platform to level up your skills.

-### What’s next?
-If you take a look at our courses page, you’ve probably already noticed we have our library of content arranged in different paths.
-These paths are arranged in the suggested order for consuming our courses.
-Having said that, your ideal next course ultimately depends on your current needs and pressing interests.

-So let’s explore some of the main Vue concepts and how a number of our course addresses them.

 ### Vue 3 Forms

 If we continued building out our Events for Good app beyond this course, we’d need a production-ready form that enables users to create new events.
 Forms are arguably one of the most important parts of any app, allowing us to intake important information from our users.
 A well done form (or a poorly done form) can ultimately affect a company’s bottom line in significant ways.